burnbright/silverstripe-importexport/README.md

 1. Raw data is retrieved from a source (`BulkLoaerSource`).
 2. Data is provided as iterable rows (each row is heading->value mapped array).
 3. Rows are mapped to a standardised format, based on a user/developer provided mapping.
-4. Data is set/linked/tranformed on new object.
+4. Data is set/linked/tranformed onto a placeholder DataObject.
-5. New object is validated.
+5. Existing record replaces placeholder, or placeholder becomes the brand new DataObject.
-6. New object is saved.
+5. DataObject is validated and saved.
-7. Results are stored in `BulkLoader_Result`
+7. All results are stored in `BulkLoader_Result`.

 ## User-defined column mapping